SeaOfNodes/Simple/chapter02/README.md

 In later chapters we will explore extending this lattice, as it frequently forms the heart of core optimizations we want our compiler to do.

-There are other important properties of the Lattice that we discuss in Chapter 3, such as the "meet" operator and its rules.
+There are other important properties of the Lattice that we discuss in [Chapter 4](../chapter04/README.md), such as the "meet" operator and its rules.

 ## Nodes Pre Peephole Optimization